 The Crown is for the Victoria fans who pretty much love all historical shows about royals!
 This time, the series is about a different British Queen: Queen Elizabeth II.

 While the time period is vastly different from Victoria, the show has similar themes.
 In particular, Philip attempting to find his place in the world when his wife just so happens to be the Queen.
 The writing is also excellent and the acting superb.
-That being said, don’t go into this one for a sweeping romance.
+Just don’t go into this one for a sweeping romance.

 Content Note: Rated TV-MA.
 Most of the series feels TV-14.
-However, there are instances of mild nudity, strong language sprinkled infrequently throughout the show, and one explicit sex scene in season two.
+However, there is mild nudity, strong language infrequently sprinkled throughout the show, and one explicit love scene in season two.

-Content Note: There are a few sex scenes, but not many and are easy to skip over if you prefer cleaner content.
+Content Note: There are a few explicit scenes, but not many and they are easy to skip over if you prefer cleaner content.
 Also, there are a couple of scenes that briefly use the F word.

-It’s six years after the ending of Pride and Prejudice and all of our favorite characters are back!
-But there’s been a murder and Wickham is the number one suspect.
-Jenna Coleman, our favorite Queen, plays his wife Lydia.
+It’s six years after Pride and Prejudice’s end, and all of our favorite characters are back!
+But there’s been a homicide, and Wickham is the number one suspect.
+Jenna Coleman, our favorite Queen, plays his wife, Lydia.

-While we love the similar upstairs and downstairs elements to both Downton Abbey and the Victoria TV Series, the movie features a special visit to Downton from Queen Mary and King George V. It’s bound to be a royal success!
-The film is scheduled to open on September 13 in the UK and September 20 in the U.S. Enjoy!
+While we love the similar upstairs and downstairs elements to both Downton Abbey and the Victoria TV Series, the movie features a special visit to Downton from Queen Mary and King George V. It was bound to be a royal success!

 If you’re looking for a passionate and exquisite period drama about Queen Elizabeth I, look no further than the BBC’s miniseries production.
 And make sure to read our review!